 What is National Cream Tea Day?

 National Cream Tea Day is an annual celebration on the last Friday in June of this quintessential British light afternoon meal.
+This year it will be Friday, 25 June 2021.
 Organised by the Cream Tea Society it encourages participants to raise funds for a charity of their choice.
 Since the campaign began it has raised over £500,000 across the UK.